-Petfood Forum Europe presents Emerging Pet Food Nutrition Trends, a virtual seminar scheduled for June 2-4 during Interzoo Digital.
+Petfood Forum Europe presented Emerging Pet Food Nutrition Trends, a virtual seminar held June 2-4 during Interzoo Digital.

-This free seminar, consisting of three sessions of 30-40 minutes, will provide new research on evolving protein sources for pet food.
-At the end of each session, attendees have an exclusive opportunity to ask the expert their own questions, to better understand how to apply the research to their own company’s business model.
+This free seminar, consisted of three sessions of 30-40 minutes, providing new research on evolving protein sources for pet food.
+At the end of each session, attendees had an exclusive opportunity to ask the expert their own questions, to better understand how to apply the research to their own company’s business model.

 Topics and speakers:

 Wednesday, June 2, 10:00 CET

 Black soldier fly larvae proteins as functional pet food ingredients — Aman Paul, Ph.D., director-product development, Protix.